Reputation in the Shadow of Exit: Commitment Payoff Theorems

 The Markov refinement can thus be more broadly interpreted as follows.
 In general reputation games, there are two forces at play: a backwards looking one (is past long-run player behavior consistent with play by the commitment type?) and a forward looking one (does this imply future long-run player behavior will be consistent with Stackelberg play?)
 In traditional reputation models, these two forces together ensure the long-run player can eventually teach short-run players their action is indistinguishable from that of the committed type regardless of the equilibria, guaranteeing a high payoff bound.
 The Markov refinement preserves the backwards looking force (learning starts at $t = 0$), but cannot preserve the forward looking one since exit might occur before ``future long-run player behavior'' matters.
 Consequently, the Markov refinement shows that in games with exit, measurability of play in beliefs is a substitute to the forward-looking force, and preserves a payoff selection theorem.

 Finally, the converse.
 Monotonicity of the game is satisfied in natural applications, including the coordination game later studied in this paper.
 For example, it is satisfied whenever the exit probability increases with ``more aggressive' actions $a \in A$, $v$ depends only on the long-run player's action, and short-run players play a strictly submodular game with unique best replies (as is the case in the globalized coordination game analyzed later) in $(a, c)$ so that higher levels of long-run player actions lead to less aggressive sets of actions.
 Monotonicity is sufficient to imply that when the long-run player is indifferent between several actions, they cannot secure a higher payoff than their pure Stackelberg payoff.
 This rules out situations where the long-run player benefits from mixed Nash equilibrium.
 In particular, it ensures that when mixing occurs in the first period (which is used to prove the converse to Theorem \ref{t: commitment theorem}), the long-run player must strictly underperform their commitment payoff in such an equilibrium.
+Note the converse is an additional, independent contribution and relies on the exit structure.
+In particular, it implies that the Stackelberg upper bound result result is tight in the modeling assumptions, which is different from standard reputation arguments, where the long-run player may attain the Stackelberg payoff even when $\delta$ is far from $1$.

-I next give an outline of the proof of Theorem \ref{t: commitment theorem}. \begin{proof} The forward direction.
+I conclude this section with an outline of the proof of Theorem \ref{t: commitment theorem}. \begin{proof} The forward direction.
 Suppose the long-run player satisfies $c^*$ incentive compatibility.
 We show in all Markov perfect equilibria the long-run player plays their commitment action $c^*$ and short-run players best respond, securing the long-run player $V_*$.
 To do so, we establish a number of lemmas whose (technical) proofs are relegated to the \blue{\ref{sequential learning proof}}

 First, we must discipline the inferences and payoffs that short-run players have when the long-run player does not imitate the commitment type. \begin{lemma} Let $(\sigma, \mu)$ be a sequential equilibrium.
 For all $h^t \neq \{c^*\}_{s = 0}^{t - 1}$, $\mu(h^t)(\omega_R) = 1$. \end{lemma}